 - International Organisations;

-- Entities which pay CPF but are not registered in Singapore.
+- Entities that pay CPF but are not registered in Singapore.

 In this section there will be more examples to help you understand how the scheme works: